esa/pagmo/doc/sphinx/tutorials/repair_methods.rst

    In [3]: n_gen = 1000
    In [4]: n_repair_gen = 100

-Then creates the algorithms you wish to use.
-The generation of the first main algorithm must be set to 1 as the number of iterations is controled by the meta-algorithm.
+Then instantiate the algorithms you wish to use.
+The generation of the first main algorithm must be set to 1 as the number of iterations is driven by the meta-algorithm.

 .. code-block:: python